California fires hit home at golf courses, superintendent community

 UFC fighter Henry Cejudo also was in Santa Rosa for the golf tournament.
 He evacuated the hotel at Mayacama and relocated to the Fountaingrove Inn about 10 miles away.

-The Tubbs fire burning in the Santa Rosa eventually made its way to the Fountaingrove and Cujedo, who slept through the fire alarm, had to jump to safety from a second-floor balcony.
-He landed in a tree that already was on fire before finally making his way to the ground, literally with only the clothes on his back.
+The Tubbs fire burning in the Santa Rosa area eventually made its way to the Fountaingrove and Cujedo, who slept through the hotel's fire alarm and had to jump to safety from a second-floor balcony when the fire entered his room.
+He landed in a tree that already was ablaze before finally making his way to the ground, literally with only the clothes on his back.
 An Olympic gold medalist in wrestling in 2008, Cujedo said he lost his medal in the fire.

 The fires sweeping through Northern California have burned more than 200,000 acres and almost 4,000 buildings.
 So far, 31 people have died, including an elderly Napa couple, making it the deadliest fire event ever in California.
 In Santa Rosa alone, the Tubbs fire has destroyed 2,800 homes.